 What causes an rcd to trip: troubleshooting you can do yourself

 i.
 Identify what the RCD is protecting.
 Once you have confirmed what the device is protecting, you can begin the troubleshooting process.
 The rcd itself can be identified by the presence of a test button.
 If your consumer unit has one RCD then it is protecting all the circuits connected to it.
 If it has two residual devices then it protects everything to the left or right of it.
 If you have an RCBO (this is an RCD and overload protective device in one unit) then it will only protect the one circuit.

-See below for example rcd configuration.
+Not sure what an rcd looks like?
+See below for example rcd configurations:

 ii.
 Once you have determined what the RCD is protecting, make sure all electrical equipment in the property is switched off.
 Now switch the RCD off by the lever, or by pressing the test button.
 Now walk around the property and make a list of what no longer works.
 Once you have this list, you can see if you can isolate the problem to one area or appliance.

 iii.
 If socket outlets are involved, you can unplug (remove from the socket, not just switch off) all the appliances and add them back one at a time to see if there is a pattern when an appliance is reconnected and the RCD tripping.
 If you believe to have found a faulty appliance, then you could try it by itself to see if it consistently causes tripping, although it’s possible to have more than one faulty appliance, whereby the combined value of two items is enough to trip your consumer unit’s RCD when used together, but not enough by themselves.
 This can be a valuable although time-consuming exercise.
 Once you have narrowed down your suspicions you can leave the appliance disconnected for a few hours or days if necessary to help confirm.